TRACER-LULab/Hyperelastics.jl/paper.md

 # Summary

-The modelling of hyperelastic materials is of paramount importance for research areas
-including: soft robotics, cancer screening, and automobile tire modelling.
+The modelling of hyperelastic materials is of paramount importance for research areas including: soft robotics, cancer screening, and automobile tire modelling.
 The challenge in hyperelastic material modelling arises from the variety of material models available for predicting the stress-stretch behavior of the material.
-Most commonly the strain energy density function (SEDF) is used to predict the energy stored in the material.
+Commonly, the strain energy density (SED) function (SEDF) is used to predict the energy stored in the material.
 Derivatives of the SEDF provide measures for the stress-stretch relationship.
-The further challenge arises as the derivatives are often hand-derived and implemented by a finite element or material modelling software.
+The further challenge arises as the derivatives are often hand-derived and implemented in a finite element method software.
+The problem of hyperelastic material moodelling requires a high-performance set of SEDFs and the tools required to calibrate the models to material tests.

 <!-- The forces on stars, galaxies, and dark matter under external gravitational
 fields lead to the dynamical evolution of structures in the universe.
 The orbits